Manage source code management servers

 Add, modify, and delete a source code management server

-From the source code management server management table, it is possible to add Add or remove Delete one or several servers.
+From the source code management server management table, it is possible to add or remove one or several servers.

-When creating a server, the Name, Type and URL fields must be filled in.
+When creating a server, the Name, Type, and URL fields must be filled in.
 The name of the server is free.
 The server's URL must correspond to the base URL of the Git account.
 It must contain the group or the username at the end.
-For example, if the Squash user's has repositories in github.com, the URL to fill in is https://github.com/Squash.
+For example, if the Squash

 To create several servers in a row, click on the [Add another] button.